RFU order Leeds - Plymouth Albion replay after pitch problems

 They will also have to meet all of Albion's travel and hotel costs.

 If Leeds cannot find an alternative venue then Plymouth Albion will be allowed to host the game.

 "Having considered all facts and reviewed a tape of the game involved, it was found that the referee correctly ruled that the pitch was not safe for scrummaging," an RFU statement read.

-The Headingley pitch was replaced in September at a cost of £1m, but cut up to such an extent that uncontested scrums were needed after just 13 minutes.
+The Headingley pitch but cut up to such an extent that uncontested scrums were needed after just 13 minutes.